Lion's Head Wins Over Bruce Peninsula National Park

 Despite its extreme natural beauty, Bruce Peninsula National Park with its adjacent town of Tobermory can no longer be fully enjoyed due t...

 Despite its extreme natural beauty, Bruce Peninsula National Park with its adjacent town of Tobermory can no longer be fully enjoyed due to massive crowds of tourists.
-Located just three hours north of Toronto, the park provides easy gateway for city-dwellers and attracts thousands of tourists on summer weekends.
+Located just three hours north of Toronto, the park provides an easy gateway for city-dwellers and attracts thousands of tourists on summer weekends.
 Not only is it busy and noisy, but also the mass tourism is simply not sustainable for the region.
 For instance, Tobermory does not have a centralized drinking water supply, parking is extremely limited and littering is becoming a big problem.
-So if you, like me, want to enjoy the nature of beautiful Northern Bruce Peninsula, and not other people, go to Lion's Head instead of Tobermory and hike arguably the best part of 885 km / 550 mile-long Bruce trail.
+So if you, like me, want to enjoy the nature of the beautiful Northern Bruce Peninsula, and not other people, go to Lion's Head instead of Tobermory and hike arguably the best part of the 885 km / 550 mile-long Bruce trail.

 Lion's Head is a pretty small village located by Isthmus Bay of Georgian Bay 5 minutes drive off Highway 6.
 It nevertheless offers accommodation, various food options, beach facilities, yachting and plenty of hiking and sightseeing.